Wage rate requirements for visas

 The jobs in Table 5 are on the Green List and provide residence through the Work to Residence Visa.

-Green List roles that do not have a specific pay threshold must pay at least NZD$31.61 (the current median wage).
+Green List jobs that do not have a specific pay threshold must pay at least NZD $31.61.

 Green List roles